-One example of changes you can make to your diet would be your pick of coffee.
+One example of changes you can make to your diet would be your choice of coffee.
 Instant coffee tends to have 100% more acrylamide than freshly roasted beans.

-While it’s not possible to completely avoid acrylamide, a healthy diet consisting of grains, fruits, vegetables, eggs, beans and nuts can help you reduce the fertility and health risks associated with acrylamide intake.
+While it’s not possible to completely avoid acrylamide, a healthy diet consisting of grains, fruits, vegetables, eggs, beans, and nuts can help you reduce your health risks associated with acrylamide intake.

 Opionato (www.opionato.com) is your trusted go-to fertility expert accessible at anytime from anywhere.
 We assess your fertility potential and provide next-step fertility advice so your path to pregnancy is short and stress-free.

 Opionato started with one woman’s personal fertility experience and the vision to give others what she lacked.
 Read Maja’s story here: https://www.opionato.com/blog/what-i-wish-i-knew-my-fertility-journey.